 Process Not a Project

-To summarize the previous blogs, the introduction of EI in an organization is a process, not a project.
+The introduction of EI in an organization is a process, not a project.
 Communication and inclusion should be established as the process gets underway.
 Assessing who is willing to start and who chooses to assess and/or adopt later is part of identifying the stakeholders.

 Particular attention should be given to individuals who have opposing views, as they often provide excellent pointers on what should be included in the adoption.
 Early adopters are typically those who have been using a PACS system, are accustomed to a structured means of capturing images, and understand the value of quickly and easily accessing prior images.